AustP/react-flux/README.md

 When working with stores, it is best to keep all of the store's logic in the same file. i.e. put all of the event registrations and selectors in the same file that you add the store to the flux system.
 If you don't do this, you may run into issues when working with fast-refresh.

 When you create a store, you must specify a unique namespace for the store as the first parameter and the initial state of the store as the second parameter.
+(You will eventually use this namespace to access the store instance).

 ```(ts)
 const store = flux.addStore('auth', {